-Figure 12 shows a comparison of the robustness of all approaches.
+Figure 13 shows a comparison of the robustness of all approaches.
 Again, the sum of absolute differences shows low recognition rates: in comparison to the robustness against occlusion the overall recognition rate even decreases.
 Now, the best recognition rate that could be obtained using a maximum error of 30 was only 11%.
 By comparing this value to the result obtained for a maximum error of 20, which is also 11%, it is obvious that even by further increasing the maximum error no improvement can be reached.
 In comparison, the recognition rate of the normalized cross correlation is substantially better.
 This can be attributed to its normalization, which compensates at least global illumination changes.
-The results obtained by the Hausdorff distance are superior to that of the both approaches last named but could not reach the performance of the shape-based matching approach by far.
+The result obtained by the Hausdorff distance is also superior to that of the sum of absolute differences, especially in the case of large values for the minimum score it shows good results, but could not reach the performance of the shape-based matching approach by far.
 If the minimum score is set low enough, the recognition rate of the modified Hough transform surpasses that of the shape-based matching, however, for higher values its recognition rate rapidly falls.
+Here, also PatMax[®] shows very good results: the recognition rate is nearly constant when increasing the minimum score from 10% to 60% but also drops down during further increase.